Course Outline Fall 2025

 - Office of the Student Ombuds: A confidential and free service that strives to ensure that university processes related to students operate as fairly as possible.
 They offer information, advice, and support to students, faculty, and staff as they deal with academic, discipline, interpersonal, and financial issues related to student programs.

-- Office of the Dean of Students: They can assist students in navigating services to ensure they receive appropriate and timely resources.
-For students who are unsure of the support they may need, are concerned about how to access services on campus, or feel like they may need interim support while you wait to access a service, the Dean of Students office is here to help.
+- Office of Student Success and Experience: They can assist students in navigating services to ensure they receive appropriate and timely resources.
+For students who are unsure of the support they may need, are concerned about how to access services on campus, or feel like they may need interim support while they wait to access a service, this office is there to help.

-Policy about course outlines can be found in Course Requirements, Evaluations Procedures and Grading of the University Calendar.
+Policy about course outlines can be found in the Academic Regulations, Evaluation Procedures and Grading section of the University Calendar.

 - Dr. Hazel Victoria Campbell, Department of Computing Science, Faculty of Science, University of Alberta (2024).